 How to Use this road trip guide

-This California national park road trip itinerary is meant to serve as a guide and can easily be altered based on your available timeframe, priorities, budget and the time of year that you are visiting.
+This California national park road trip itinerary is meant to serve as a guide and can easily be altered based on your available timeframe, priorities, budget, and the time of year that you are visiting.
 To complete the itinerary in full, we recommend a minimum of 2 weeks.
-If you have more time to spare, set aside three weeks and spend an extra night in each destination.
+If you have more time to spare, set aside three weeks and spend an extra night at each destination.

 If you have less than 2 weeks available for your California national parks trip, we recommend cutting this itinerary down to only include certain destinations.
-With 10 days, you can easily see Big Sur, San Francisco, Yosemite and Sequoia.
+In 10 days, you can easily see Big Sur, San Francisco, Yosemite, and Sequoia.
 If you have 7 days or less, consider condensing this itinerary to include only Yosemite and Sequoia.

 Best Time For a California Road Trip

 California is renowned for being a year-round destination.
 Indeed, when the weather plays along you’ll see people sunbathing on the beach in January.
 However, given that many California national parks are located at elevation, the best time for a California national parks road trip is late Spring through early Fall – in other words, May through October.